4ever2/lambda-box-extraction/README.md

 ##### Compiling extracted Rust code
 Extracted Rust code depends on [bumpalo](https://docs.rs/bumpalo/latest/bumpalo/) v3 or later.

+#### Elm
+The Elm extraction uses the certified typed erasure of MetaCoq to extracted programs to $\lambda_\square^T$ which is printed to Elm, the printing step is unverified.
+For more details see the paper [Extracting functional programs from Coq, in Coq](https://www.cambridge.org/core/journals/journal-of-functional-programming/article/extracting-functional-programs-from-coq-in-coq/ACA1A3F43DD4EA96646F705BC2F8E370).
+##### Compiling extracted Elm code
+The extracted Elm code does not depend on any external libraries and can be compiled with the [Elm compiler](https://guide.elm-lang.org/install/elm).

 ### Frontends
 The lbox tool compiles $\lambda_\square$ and $\lambda_\square^T$ to various languages, the $\lambda_\square$ programs can be obtained from either Coq or Agda using the frontends described here.